the-suri-project/suri-docs-old/docs/en/use-cases.md

 - **Subscription-based model**: suris will pay their parents in order to keep active using a subscription payment.

-- **Enhanced protocol support**: DNS only supports some standard protocols, like IPv4 (register A), IPv6 (register AAAA), etc. On the other side, the **SUNS Protocol** will support some built-in protocols but anyone can add support for any other protocol at any moment without restrictions.
+- **Enhanced protocol support**: DNS only supports some standard protocols, like IPv4 (register A), Email (register MX), etc. On the other side, the **SUNS Protocol** will support some built-in protocols but anyone can add support for any other protocol at any moment without restrictions.

   This allows suris be mapped to wallets in any chain, websites, social or any other source of private information, etc. hence enabling the use of suris as an identity service.

 - **Full routing**: forget about proxys. **SUNS Protocol**'s resolution algorithm will allow the routing to different services on different ports of the same machine without having to relay on a reverse proxy.

 - **Load balancing**: the protocol will have built-in support for some balancing algorithms to distribute the load